mosip/documentation/docs/Patch-1.1.5.5.md

 ### Pre-registration services

 * Bug Fix: Captcha Service is not working in 1.1.5.x version of MOSIP. _#MOSIP-16977_
-* Performance Fixes: We were observing high response times for the "/preregistration/v1/applications/config'" API. _#MOSIP-16660_
+* Performance Fix: We were observing high response times for the "/preregistration/v1/applications/config'" API. _#MOSIP-16660_
 * Performance FIx: In the pre-registration application service, a new RestTemplate was created for every request.
 This has been fixed, only one rest templated is created and it is re-used. _#MOSIP-18156_
 * Security Fix: In preregistration, the authorization tokens are being received from the server for even Wrong OTPs. _#MOSIP-18903_